whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/chrome-flags.md

 [#download-bubble-v2](chrome://flags/#download-bubble-v2)

                    DefaultEnabledDisabled

                  Disabled                 Enabled

-## Increase the Nesting Threshold Before Which setTimeout(…, <4ms) Start Being Clamped.
+## Increase the Nesting Threshold Before Which setTimeout(…, <4ms) Start Being Clamped

 setTimeout(…, 0) is commonly used to break down long Javascript tasks.
 Under this flag, setTimeouts and setIntervals with an interval < 4ms are not clamped as aggressively.
 This improves short horizon performance, but websites abusing the API will still eventually have their setTimeouts clamped. – Mac, Windows, Linux, ChromeOS, Android, Fuchsia, Lacros

 [#unthrottled-nested-timeout](chrome://flags/#unthrottled-nested-timeout)

                    DefaultEnabledEnabled 100Disabled

                  Disabled                 Enabled

 ## Reduce Accept-Language Request Header

 Reduce the amount of information available in the Accept-Language request header.
-See https://github.com/Tanych/accept-language for more info. – Mac, Windows, Linux, ChromeOS, Android, Fuchsia, Lacros
+See <https://github.com/Tanych/accept-language> for more info. – Mac, Windows, Linux, ChromeOS, Android, Fuchsia, Lacros

 [#reduce-accept-language](chrome://flags/#reduce-accept-language)

                    DefaultEnabledDisabled

                  Disabled                 Enabled

 ## Reduce the Minor Version in the User-Agent String